ibug-lab/pollin-cam/README.md

 ```bash
 git clone https://github.com/ibug-lab/pollin-cam.git
 ```

+Once cloned, we'll need to adjust the file paths in both the `dht22.py` and `pollincam.py` scripts.
+Open then using `nano` and adjust the file paths to the directory we just created above, should be something like: `/home/ibuglab/pollincam-01"

 This will create a directory (folder) inside our home folder called `pollin-cam` where our scripts will be housed.